MobileFirst-Platform-Developer-Center/MFPStarterReactNative/README.md

 1. From the command-line window, navigate to the project's roots folder and run the commands:
  - `npm install react-native-ibm-mobilefirst` - to install Mobilefirst react native SDK.
  - `npm install` - to install project dependencies.
+ - `react-native link` - to link libraries to respective platforms based on dependencies.

 2. From a command-line window, navigate to the platforms's root folder (either iOS or Android)  and run the commands:
  - `mfpdev app register` - to register the application.